 Bilateral Wilms Tumor

-Only 16% of persons with bilateral Wilms tumor have a WT1 germline mutation, and only 3% of persons with bilateral Wilms tumor have affected family members.
 Bilateral Wilms tumor with WT1 mutations are associated with early presentation in pediatric patients (age 10 months vs. age 39 months for those without a mutation) and a high frequency of WT1 nonsense mutations in exon 8.
-The presence of bilateral or multifocal disease implies that a patient has a genetic predisposition for Wilms tumor.
+Three percent of patients with bilateral Wilms tumor have affected family members.

 Screening Children Predisposed to Wilms Tumor

-Children with a significant increased predisposition to develop Wilms tumor (e.g., most children with Beckwith-Wiedemann syndrome or other overgrowth syndromes, WAGR syndrome, Denys-Drash syndrome, sporadic aniridia, or isolated hemihyperplasia) are usually screened with ultrasound every 3 months until they reach at least age 8 years.[75,118] Early-stage, asymptomatic, small Wilms tumors may be discovered and potentially removed with renal-sparing surgery.
+Children with a significant increased predisposition to develop Wilms tumor (e.g., most children with Beckwith-Wiedemann syndrome or other overgrowth syndromes, WAGR syndrome, Denys-Drash syndrome, sporadic aniridia, or isolated hemihyperplasia) are usually screened with ultrasonography every 3 months until they reach at least age 8 years.[78,122] Early-stage, asymptomatic, small Wilms tumors may be discovered and potentially removed with renal-sparing surgery.